K0lb3/UnityPack/README.md

 * image and box (area in texture) added to Sprites

 ### Changes
-* texture fixes (flip, channels of some formarts reordered)
+* texture fixes (flip, channels of some formats reordered)
 * sprite and texture image property became a function (to avoid unnessary image creation)

 ### Planned